Select Page

 What I thought would be the start of my career, turned out to be my worst nightmare, and in writing this, I hope to point out the red flags so that other new writers aren’t taken advantage of with publishing scams.

 In our digital age, there are more ways than ever to achieve your publishing dreams.
 Ignoring the traditional publishing routes that often seem intimidating and with too many gatekeepers, the idea of self-publishing and online marketing appeals to new authors.
-Gone are the days of sending your hard work to multiple agencies to receive nothing but constant rejection.
-No more blood, sweat, tears, and hard-earned money poured into endeavours that never take off.
+Gone are the days of only sending your hard work to multiple agencies to receive nothing but constant rejection.
 Now, there’s a way to reach for your dreams and take control.

 With platforms like Amazon Kindle, writers can give their work over to the world without worrying about the outcome.
 It’s a leap of faith, but one with very little backlash if it goes wrong; the best of both worlds.
 You can choose to throw a lot of money into marketing, but it’s not a requirement of the process.
 There have been several success stories to come out of self-publishing, and whatever you’re opinion on the works themselves, you can’t deny that the authors did what they set out to do: make money from their writing.

-Having written for free for so many years, having someone reach out and offer me the chance to have my work published and receive income, was everything I had ever wanted.
+With all the unpaid work I’d done on my writing over the years, someone reaching out and offering me the chance to have my work published and receive an income from it was everything I had ever wanted.
 I’d sifted through all the fake messages of fake accounts offering new platforms to showcase my work for a fee, or bad contracts that looped you into years of loyalty to websites that had no intention of helping your career.
-I thought I had figured out how to spot the fakes from the real, but as it turned out I hadn’t, because as we get smarter, so do they.
+I thought I had figured out how to spot the fakes from the real, but as it turns out, the more we learn, the more they do, too.

-Perhaps it was because of all those other messages that this one looked so legit.
-I’d been looking at self-publishing after despairing at the thought of trying to get traditionally published, and here was a company offering not only to make my book covers and trailers, along with editing and promoting my story, but they would also let me keep half my book online, not have to risk any money upfront, and I would earn commission on every book sold.
+I’d been looking at self-publishing after despairing at the thought of trying to get traditionally published, and finally, a company was offering not only to make my book covers and trailers, along with editing and promoting my story, but they would also let me keep half my book online, not have to risk any money upfront, and I would earn commission on every book sold.
 I couldn’t find what was wrong with it.
-I’d seem other publishing scams online, and had learned to spot them.
+I’d seen other publishing scams online, and had learned to spot them.
 This one didn’t seem to fit the bill.

 After communicating with an agent and trying to shake out any red flags or discrepancies in the contract they presented me with, I signed my book, Golden, to them.
 This was the start of my terrible publishing experience.

-At first, there were small things I noticed: edits made to fit United States style guides despite the fact that I am from the UK, and the refusal to change this when I pointed it out.
+At first, there were small things I noticed: edits made to fit United States style guides although I am from the UK, and the refusal to change this when I pointed it out.
 The misunderstandings as I had to explain phrases that “didn’t make sense” but were common colloquialisms in my area that fit my characters.
 The lack of communication between me and my editor.
 The unreasonable time limit they gave me to send a fully edited version of the book (30 days!).
-All this began to worry me.
+All this worried me.

 There was an error on the back—not only grammatical but in spelling too.
 I quickly got in contact with the company to change it.
 They fixed it, but I had no idea how many more mistakes were inside.
 I trusted that when they gave me an editor, they would do their job.
 Instead, they ruined parts of my writing and even at points duplicated paragraphs or removed whole pages.